cezarmezzalira/efi-hm570-i71900h/README.md

 - Wifi: native
 - GPU: native working until Big Sur
-- USB: `USBMap.kext` with onboard only
+- USB: `USBMap.kext` With onboard, internal and case ports mapped

 ## Important thing if you use this EFI: